TheSkyentist/GELATO/README.md

 *By editing the SpectrumClass.py file, you can customize how spectra are loaded into HQUAILS.*

-**Why is it spelled HQUAILS but pronounced Quails?**

-*The author of the code, R. E. Hviding (pronounced VEE-ding) thought it important to draw attention to names that start with an H where the H is not pronounced.*

 **What are the units?**

 *ContinuumRegion and LineRegion are quoted velocity space and are given in km/s.
 The units in plotting can be changed in the Plotting.py fiile.
 The wavelength units for line centers must be given in the same units as the spectrum.*